mu-opensource/Morpx-docs-en/MoonBot/MoonBot_Mixly/MoonBot_MixlyInstallationGuide_zh.md

     ![](./images/arduino_lib_management_zh.png)

-- 3.Search library `AsyncDelay', install the relevant library if not installed and update if the library is updated
+- 3.Search library `AsyncDelay', install the relevant library if not installed and update if the library is not the latest edition

     ![](./images/arduino_lib_download_zh.png)